 For too long the cyber security world has viewed people as the weakest link and biggest point of vulnerability when it comes to risk.
-However, during the COVID-19 pandemic we’ve been starting to see a shift in this mentality — a shift that sees people as the greatest asset or opportunity to provide the first line of defence, supported by enterprises.
+However, during the COVID-19 pandemic we have seen a shift in this mentality — a shift that sees people as the greatest asset or opportunity to provide the first line of defence, supported by enterprises.

 At Interac, this has allowed us to build a cyber security program that puts humans at the centre, so that we can continue to keep security at the forefront of our thinking within the organization.
 This can be a cultural mindset change, and sometimes culture can be the hardest thing to influence in an organization.